Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Blazing Pledge.md

 ## Notes
 - [[Captain Mira Valion]] — Commanding officer; fierce defender of national sovereignty.
 Known for eliminating threats with ruthless efficiency.
 - [[01 Campaign/01 World/08 Points of Interest/01 Factions/The Blazing Pledge/The Flamehold]] — Headquarters and training grounds in Kanda’s [[Ashfire Bastion District]] (Generated).
-- Patrolling areas include [[Smokey Shoals]] coastline and minor fortifications on outlying isles.
+- Patrolling areas include [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Smokey Shoals]] coastline and minor fortifications on outlying isles.
 - Often mistaken for [[The Ashen Vanguard]] due to overlapping duties, though the Pledge's methods are far more aggressive and nationally focused.
-- Suppressed historical tension with [[The Infernal Covenant]], following unauthorized operations near leyline anomalies that the Pledge was ordered to abandon.
+- Suppressed historical tension with [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant]], following unauthorized operations near leyline anomalies that the Pledge was ordered to abandon.
 - Symbol: A crimson flame coiled around a steel spearhead, rising through a black circle of ash.
 - Uniforms: Charcoal-gray breastplates, red sashes, and crested helms marked with a three-pronged flame sigil.